(360) 709-4600 workforce@wtb.wa.gov

 Statewide Efforts to Staff Long Term Care Services

 In 2022, the state Legislature tasked the Workforce Board to lead an effort to address the staffing concerns of LTC employers; specifically, the recruitment and retention of staff needed to provide quality long-term care for Washington residents.
 Two components were key to these efforts.
-1) the development of an apprenticeship that moves Nursing Assistant-Certified (NA-C) and Home Care Aides (HCAs) along a pathway to becoming Licensed Practical Nurses (LPNs).
+1) an establishment of a broad coalition of stakeholders to examine the challenges of staffing in long-term care services in rural and urban settings, challenges that include training and education, recruitment and retention, salary/compensation, public perception, regulatory oversight, and policy mandates.
+Additionally, the Workforce Board, shares a co-leadership role in the 2) development of an apprenticeship that moves Nursing Assistant-Certified (NA-C) and Home Care Aides (HCAs) along a pathway to becoming Licensed Practical Nurses (LPNs).
 This pilot program will be the first registered apprenticeship in Washington specifically designed to target front-line LTC providers and create supported pathways to help them progress in the nursing field.
-2) an establishment of a broad coalition of stakeholders to examine the challenges of staffing long-term care services in rural and urban settings, challenges that include training and education, recruitment and retention, salary/compensation, public perception, regulatory oversight, and policy mandates.

 Long-Term Care Initiative participants explore challenges.